What are the other Names for this Condition? (Also known as/Synonyms)

 Common risk factors of Primary Osteoporosis include:

-- Gender - women are more likely to suffer from Osteoporosis due to their lower peak bone mass and higher rate of bone loss
+- Gender - women are more likely to suffer from Osteoporosis due to their lower peak bone mass and a higher rate of bone loss

 - Ethnicity - Caucasian and Asian individuals are at a greater risk compared to African Americans and Hispanics, who have greater peak bone masses